Easy French Toast Sticks

 syrup poured onto french toast sticks

 These easy French toast sticks only require a few simple ingredients.
+A full list of ingredients with measurements for this recipe is available in the printable recipe card below.

-• Bread – I use a plain white sandwich bread, but they will work with whatever bread you prefer.
+• Bread – I use plain white sandwich bread, but they will work with whatever bread you prefer.
 Brioche or Texas toast are also great options, and whole wheat bread works well too.

 french toast sticks ingredients

-How to Make French Toast Sticks
+How to Make French Toast Sticks (Step-by-Step)

-You are going to love how easy it is to make these delicious french toast sticks.
+You are going to love how easy it is to make these delicious French toast sticks.

 1. Slice bread.
 Begin by slicing the bread into sticks.
-Cut the crust off all 4 sides of the bread, then cut the bread into 1 inch sticks.
+Cut the crust off all 4 sides of the bread, then cut the bread into 1-inch sticks.
 I get 3 sticks per slice using basic sandwich bread.

-2. Whisk eggs, cream and vanilla.
+2. Whisk eggs, cream, and vanilla.
 Next, break the eggs into a large, shallow bowl and whisk until they are well blended.
 Add the heavy cream and vanilla and whisk until you have a smooth custard.

 3. Add powdered sugar and cinnamon.
-Next add the powdered sugar and cinnamon and whisk to combine.
+Next, add the powdered sugar and cinnamon and whisk to combine.
 Heat a large pan or griddle over medium heat and coat with butter.

 4. Dip bread into custard.
 Dip each stick into the custard making sure all edges and sides are coated, then place on the griddle.
 Repeat with remaining sticks, working in batches if necessary.